utmgdsc/Acente/README.md

 - NavBar.js: Adaptive Navigation bar displays login and sign-up buttons if user has not logged in.
 After authentication, it displays the burger menu.
 - Sandbox.js: User can create and practice on custom sentences.
 - Test.js: User can practice on predefined sentences.

+## Secrets
+### Backend
+The backend requires 3 keys:
+- fireStoreKey.json, a GCP key to the FireStore database
+- service-key-account.json, a GCP service account key

+### Frontend
+The frontend has an .env file with:
+- REACT_APP_BACKEND_URL, the url to the backend